department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/github-actions/github-actions-usage.md

 > ![Multiple workflows for a commit](./13-multiple-runs.png)

-This happens when a branch is created from that commit and pushed without adding any new commits.
+This can happen when a branch is created from that commit and pushed without adding any new commits.
 As a result, the workflow is triggered by a push event for the same commit hash.

 Navigating to the summary of the run should indicate which branch triggered the run.